-In this paper, we study the electromagnetic properties of the so-called Magnetic Dual Chiral Density Wave (MDCDW) phase of quarks at high density in the presence of a magnetic field.
-This phase is characterized by a one-dimensional density wave condensate that breaks chiral and translational symmetry.
-We will present detailed calculations of the results discussed in our recent letter \cite{Ferrer-Incera-PLB} and show new derivations that provide a deeper insight of the physics in the MDCDW phase.
-We will show that the MDCDW phase has magnetoelectricity and is characterized by an anomalous Hall current that can be found from an effective magnetic current $\nabla \times \mathbf{M}$.
+In this paper, we study the electromagnetic properties of the so-called Magnetic Dual Chiral Density Wave (MDCDW) phase \cite{Ferrer-Incera-PLB} of quarks at high density in the presence of a magnetic field.
+This phase breaks chiral and translational symmetry and is characterized by asymmetric fermion energy modes in the lowest Landau level (LLL).
+We present detailed calculations of the results discussed in a recent letter \cite{Ferrer-Incera-PLB}, as well as new derivations that provide deeper insight in the physics of the MDCDW phase.
+We also discuss the magnetoelectricity of this phase and how the anomalous Hall current can be found from the effective magnetic current $\nabla \times \mathbf{M}$.

 Despite marked differences between strongly interacting quarks at high density and condensed matter materials, we have uncovered striking similarities in the transport properties of the MDCDW phase and those of topological materials like Weyl semimetals (WSM) \cite{Weyl-SM}, which are conductive materials with a nontrivial electronic structure topology.
 This is a particularly exciting finding, in light of the recent booming of works dedicated to the topic of topological materials, and the realization that they are not limited to two-dimensional systems \cite{burkov-2017}.
 Thanks to their similarity, we can use tabletop experiments with WSM to mimic effects that could happen in the MDCDW phase but would be much harder to detect in a HIC experiment or in astrophysical observations.
 Equally, we could take advantage of new understandings within these materials to infer potentially measurable effects in the MDCDW phase of quark matter, and then use that insight to design clever ways to probe the presence of this quark phase in neutron stars and in HIC experiments.